freeCodeCamp/freeCodeCamp/guide/english/progressive-web-apps/index.md

 ## Progressive Web Apps

-Progressive Web Apps or "PWAs" appear to be more than just a fad, but a fundamentally different way of approaching what a website can and should be on whatever platform you are viewing it from.
+Progressive Web Apps or "PWAs" appear to be more than just a fad but a fundamentally different way of approaching what a website can and should be regardless of the platform from which you are viewing it.

-PWAs can install portions of themselves onto devices for offline viewing, use service workers to deliver content as needed when a connection is available and best of all standardize certain functionality between mobile and desktop devices.
+PWAs can install portions of themselves onto devices for offline viewing, use service workers to deliver content as needed when a connection is available and, best of all, standardize certain functionality between mobile and desktop devices.

 ### Features